galactic2005/PEModUtils/Contributing/LUASTYLEGUIDE.md

 ## Naming Convention

-* Don't use single-letter function or variable names.
-Be descriptive enough.
+* Don't use single-letter function or variable names or overly descriptive names.
+However, stay on the side of being too descriptive over being barely descriptive.

 ```lua
 -- bad